How we can help

 - Sexual Trauma and Recovery Service drop-in

-The STARS service run a drop-in at the Student Wellbeing office on the first Monday of the month, between 11am - 2pm, on 9 May, 6 June.
+The STARS service run a drop-in at the Student Wellbeing office on the first Monday of the month, between 11am - 2pm, during term time.
 The service is completely confidential and supports anyone who lives, works or studies in Dorset and has been affected by some form of sexual trauma at anytime in their life, it does not have to be a recent incident and does not have to have occured in the county.

 If you want to go elsewhere for support you can always contact the below organisations: